tidymodels/recipes/tests/testthat/_snaps/bake.md

       bake(car_rec, mtcars, stop_at = "nope")
     Condition
       Error in `bake()`:
-      x `stop_at` must be a step number or step id, not "nope". i The step ids of `object` are "center".
+      x `stop_at` must be a single step number or step id, not "nope". i The step ids of `object` are "center".

 ---